 The photos below show some examples of what the landscape can tell designers.

 Make the Trail Flow with the Landscape.
-Making a trail flow starts with viewing a landscape, identifying the places the trail should go, and then visualizing the least intrusive route to get there.
+Making a trail flow starts with viewing a landscape, identifying the places the trail could go, and then visualizing the least intrusive route to get there.

 Use the Landscape to Enhance the Rider Experience.
 Every landscape has topographic or vegetative features that can be creatively used to enhance the rider experience.
 There can be big WOWs or subliminal wows, but like gateways and anchors, the challenge for designers is to find them and piece them together.

-Here are eight tips designers can use to create a great trail.
+Here are eight tips to create a great trail.

 How to achieve those benefits: